-No matter what grade level you teach, reading comprehension is one of the most important skills you can ever impart to your students.
+No matter what grade level you teach, reading comprehension strategies are important skills you can impart to your students.
 It’s about more than just testing — though every state’s battery of tests include reading comprehension questions, of course.
-Understanding what you’ve read is crucial throughout life, though, as it’s how your students will learn what they need to know in every other subject.
-It’s also how they’ll navigate the world around them as adults, including everything from keeping up with the news to finding their way around a new city.
+Good reading comprehension strategies will help you understand what you’ve read.
+These reading comprehension strategies will also help them navigate the world around them as adults, including everything from keeping up with the news to finding their way around a new city.

-Teaching reading is an ongoing process, but there are some tried and true steps you can take to boost your students’ comprehension right now.
+Teaching reading comprehension strategies is an ongoing process, but there are some tried and true steps you can take to boost your students’ reading comprehension strategies right now.
 Try these tips in your classroom to help your kids gets the most out of their reading.

 Another way to help your students understand what they read is to increase their working vocabulary so they are less likely to be stumped by an unfamiliar word.
 Consider adding a “word of the day” to your morning meeting or independent work routines.
 Write the word on the board and have students add the definition to a personal vocabulary journal.
 They can write and share sentences using the word, and by the end of the year they’ll know 180 more words than they did in September!

-Each of these tips can be applied to just about any reading you do in your classroom, so you can help your students improve comprehension as you teach a variety of subjects.
+Each of these tips can be applied to just about any reading you do in your classroom, so you can help your students improve their reading comprehension strategies as you teach a variety of subjects.

 For more reading skills practice, try our reading comprehension worksheets.